 '''

 abc def

 uvw xyz

 uvw abc def

 xyz

 abc uvw xyz

 def

-xyz abc def uvw
+uvw abc xyz def

 abuvwc dexfyz

 '''

 In fact, concurrent operations can even corrupt the internal state of the stream, resulting in failure.
 As a result, some form of mutual exclusion is required for concurrent stream access.
 A coarse-grained solution is to perform all stream operations (e.g., I/O) via a single task or within a monitor, providing the necessary mutual exclusion for the stream.
-A fine-grained solution is to have a lock for each stream, which is acquired and released around stream operations.
+A fine-grained solution is to have a lock for each stream, which is acquired and released around stream operations by each task.